-Each type of supervision below has its own merit, and it may be that a supervisee has a preference for a particular form of supervision.
-1:1 clinical supervision should be funded if requested as this fulfils provides a very particular function.
+Each type of supervision below has its own merit, and it may be that you have a preference for a particular form of supervision.
 However, it should be noted that at times an issue will be and should be addressed using all three forms of supervision.